mellow65/Wireguard/README.md

 I had been using tailscale, and quite frankly it worked great, but I wanted to try doing my own wireguard VPN, so I did my best to set some scripts to be repeatable.

+All my scripts have been written for Deb 12, I have not tried it on anything else.

 This is a wireguard installer
 ```bash